 Mickey Markey Park

-The Trust for Public Land is working in partnership with the New Orleans Recreation Department Commission and the Bywater Neighborhood Association to renovate this neighborhood park.
-Substantial improvements will be made to the space to enhance this community gathering spot for all residents to enjoy.
+The Trust for Public Land worked in partnership with the New Orleans Recreation Department Commission and the Bywater Neighborhood Association to renovate this neighborhood park.
+Substantial improvements including a new playground made the park a community gathering spot for all residents to enjoy.

 Explore our work

 Since 1972, The Trust for Public Land has protected more than 3 million acres and completed more than 5,200 park and conservation projects.
 You’ll find some of our favorite places on the map below.